 In this section, we survey several existing and proposed robot programming systems.
+An additional survey of robot programming systems can be found in [Bonner and Shin 82].

 4.1.
 Guiding

 All robot programming systems support some form of guiding.
 The simplest form of guiding is to record a sequence of robot positions that can then be "played back"; we call this basic guiding.
 In robot-level systems, guiding is used to define positions while the sequencing is specified in a program.